Keeping Bees in the Backyard

 In a world that seems crazy in some respects, people are interested in finding ways to become more self-sufficient.
 Perhaps you have a small backyard homestead?

 Homesteading as a means of enjoyment and sustainability grows more popular each year.
 Whether you are a full out prepper with a bunker in the back yard or someone searching to reconnect with nature, beekeeping can be a great addition to your home skill set.

-Let’s investigate some of the reasons that you should consider adding bees to your homestead.
+Let’s investigate some of the reasons that you should consider adding bees to your homestead or backyard.

 Depending on your location, you may not harvest honey from a beehive during the first season.
 It takes a honey bee colony time to get established and prepare for Winter.

 Well established colonies (over 1 year old) should produce surplus honey.
 In my area, new colonies rarely produced enough honey for themselves and me too.
 But the second year should be one of production.

 How much honey you can produce will depend on your location and climate.
 But 2 colonies will usually provide enough honey for family consumption.

 Honey is a wonderful addition to the food supply.
 The long shelf life of honey makes it one of the best foods for preppers or those interested in food storage.
 Learn how to store honey and it will never spoil.

 Explorers have found honey 2,000 years old that was still edible.
 (That’s a pretty good shelf life folks.)